 Resistive RF is applied with the aid of a gel, glycerine or cream.

-As in this case the skin has very low impedance/resistance (always depending on the type of contact gel/cream used too), the skin surface does not get too hot, allowing the radio frequency current to work deeper, where there is much more impedance/resistance from the fat, especially if we also use monopolar RF.
+As in this case the skin has very low impedance/resistance (always depending on the type of contact gel/cream used too), the skin surface does not get too hot, allowing the radio frequency current to work deeper, where the impedance/resistance from the fat is higher, especially if we also use monopolar RF.

 So combined resistive AND monopolar RF results in deeper treatment.